-1. The 2008 financial crisis triggered several legislative actions around the world, particularly in the European Union and in the United States, to mitigate the risk of financial derivatives' trading.
+- 1. The 2008 financial crisis triggered several legislative actions around the world, particularly in the European Union and in the United States, to mitigate the risk of financial derivatives' trading.
 Regulations such as the EMIR and the Dodd Frank Act in the United States changed considerably the landscape of the financial derivatives markets by introducing, amongst others, stricter clearing and reporting obligations.
 These changes brought along so-called post-trade processes, which are necessary for the completion of the trade, including novation, clearing, portfolio compression, and collateral management.
 These processes are conducted by specialized financial infrastructure providers including CCP.
 Central clearing is required in the European Union for certain classes of financial derivatives.
-This box provides methodological guidance for the recording of novation and portfolio compression as financial transactions.

-2. Novation is a process in which a bilateral OTC derivative contract between two market participants is replaced by two bilateral contracts between each of the market participants and a CCP.
+This box provides methodological guidance for the recording of novation and portfolio compression as financial transactions. - 2.
+Novation is a process in which a bilateral OTC derivative contract between two market participants is replaced by two bilateral contracts between each of the market participants and a CCP. - 3.
 An important factor in the recording of novation is the timing between entering the initial contract and the novation.
 If the novation process takes place immediately after the initial contract (i.e., within the reporting time frame of the entities involved) only the (novated) contracts vis-à-vis the CCP have to be reported.
 However, there may be cases in which novation takes place with a significant delay after entering the initial contract.
 In such cases, both counterparts of the original contract should report two (offsetting) transactions for the reference period(s) when they take place: one transaction terminating the initial contract (e.g., extinguishing an asset position in financial derivatives) and a second transaction creating an asset position in financial derivatives of equal market value vis-à-vis the CCP.
 The CCP thus becomes the new counterpart to both initial parties and takes over the risks and rewards associated with the contract.
-In case the two initial parties are not clearing members of the CCP, each side of the bilateral contract may be replaced by two, rather than one contract-one between the entity and the clearing member, and another one between the clearing member and the CCP, giving rise in total to four transactions/positions.15 The country (countries) of residence of the market participants and the CCP is decisive in determining whether a novated contract is recorded in cross-border statistics and how it is treated in national accounts (see Example 1 for more details).

-3. Portfolio compression refers to a bilateral or multilateral process in which the counterparties wholly or partially terminate the derivatives submitted for inclusion in the portfolio compression and replace the terminated derivatives with new derivative(s) whose combined notional value is less than the combined notional value of the terminated derivatives.
+In case the two initial parties are not clearing members of the CCP, each side of the bilateral contract is replaced by two, rather than one contract-one between the entity and the clearing member, and another one between the clearing member and the CCP, giving rise in total to four transactions/positions. - 4.
+The country (countries) of residence of the market participants and the CCP is decisive in determining whether a novated contract is recorded in cross-border statistics and how it is treated in national accounts (see Example 1 for more details). - 5.
+Portfolio compression refers to a bilateral or multilateral process in which the counterparties wholly or partially terminate the derivatives submitted for inclusion in the portfolio compression and replace the terminated derivatives with new derivative(s) whose combined notional value is less than the combined notional value of the terminated derivatives. - 6.
+In particular, a number of contracts between market participants are replaced by new (fewer) contracts.
+Consequently, all counterparties involved in the compression process should report a number of offsetting transactions: (i) transactions terminating the initial contracts (extinguishing asset/liability positions in financial derivatives) and (ii) transactions creating new asset/liability positions in financial derivatives.
+While the overall net positions of the involved parties should remain unchanged, the post-compression gross positions can be quite different compared to the initial positions.
+Moreover, the bilateral counterparts of the new transactions and positions may also differ considerably from the original ones.
+Hence, a comprehensive recording of all transactions extinguishing the initial positions and of the transactions creating the new positions is required (see Example 2 for more details).